 Xanax Overview

 People have been using mind-altering substances recreationally for thousands of years.
-One of the first substances to be used recreationally was alcohol, which was being created as much as 9,000 years ago.
+One of the first substances to be used recreationally was alcohol, which was created as much as 9,000 years ago.
 Of course, alcohol is far from the only substance that’s currently available.

 There are dozens — if not hundreds — of other addictive intoxicants that are in widespread use, most of which are divided into one of three categories: